Texas Mattress Makers

 Is there a difference between mattress body impressions and a sagging mattress?
 There is, in fact: body impressions are natural and help promote spinal alignment; a sagging mattress is not good for you at all.
 How can some “dents” in a mattress be better than others?
 The mattress experts at Texas Mattress Makers have the answers.

+Sometimes it doesn’t require an antique bed mattress to notice contours in your mattress.
 There are two main cases of dents in a mattress: natural compression or the premature breakdown of a mattress’s components.
 The former, also known as a body impression, can show up as soon as two or three nights of your sleeping on the mattress and should cause small indentations only.
 Sagging, on the other hand, happens over time (the duration of which varies depending on the quality of the components used in your mattress).
 A mattress’s springs can lose tension or foam materials can become softer and less durable.

 A good mattress provides comfort and proper support for your back by conforming to your unique body shape.
 Given that people usually sleep in the same area of the mattress every night, the foams are continually compressed in the same area.